wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 ## Step 2: Running the Cipher Tool

-Runnign the Cipher Tool will first encrypt any [static secrets](#static-secrets) defined in the `[secrets]` section, and then enable all the secrets (static as aswell as dynamic) in the environment.
+Running the Cipher Tool will first encrypt any [static secrets](#static-secrets) defined in the `[secrets]` section, and then enable all the secrets (static as well as dynamic) in the environment.

 ### In a VM environment